konjoinfinity/konjoexpress/README.md

 If you would like to contribute to this project, submit an issue or a pull request for review. :-)

+## Future Features

+Ability to update community meets.
+Ability to remove users from a community.
+A points feature for every community a user joins, meet they attend, community they create, etc.
+Shared experiences for users - (ex.
+High School, University, Church, Military, Clubs, Groups) Geolocation to view communities nearby.
+Community creator admin and approval process for new members joining.

 ## Authors

 - **Konjo** - _Initial work_ - [konjoinfinity](https://github.com/konjoinfinity)